+Please note:

-Please note: at this time the bridge delivery of the naturopathic program for IMGs is only available at the CCNM - Toronto Campus.
+- At this time, the bridge delivery of the naturopathic program for IMGs is only available at the CCNM - Toronto - MDs with Canadian medical degrees can also apply to the IMG stream.

 WHO ARE IMGS?

 An international medical graduate (IMG) is an individual who has graduated from a medical school outside of Canada.
 They may have several years of independent practice experience in their country; have just recently completed medical school; have completed a residency training program; have gone directly into practice with no requirement for a residency; be from a country with a medical education system similar to Canada's; or be from a country whose medical education system is very different from Canada's.